 This chapter provides full power and authority over all trees, plants and shrubs located within street rights-of-way, parks and public places of the Town; and to trees, plants and shrubs located on private property that constitute a hazard or threat as described herein.

-There is hereby created and established a Tree/Park Board for the Town of Pinedale, which shall consist of five members, citizens and residents of this area, who shall be appointed by the Mayor with the approval of the Town Council.
+There is hereby created and established a Tree/Park Board for the Town of Pinedale, which shall consist of five members, three voting and two nonvoting.
+These members shall be citizens and residents of this area, who shall be appointed by the Mayor with the approval of the Town Council.
 Members of the Board shall serve without compensation.

-The term of the members of the Tree/Park Board shall be three years, except that the initial term of two members shall be for one year and the term of two members shall be for two years.
+The term of the members of the Tree/Park Board shall be three years, except that the initial term of one voting shall be for two years.
 In the event a vacancy shall occur during the term of any member, a successor shall be appointed by the Mayor for the unexpired portion of the term.
+Any member of the Tree/Park Board may be removed at any time by the Mayor with or without cause.

 Town staff shall propose a comprehensive community tree management program for the care of trees on public property and submit it to the Tree/Park Board to administer.